 One of today’s wrecks, the Norseman, should serve as a warning to people not to claim discoveries as your own, when they were really made by someone else.
-In my opinion, such false claims can come back to make the person look not only like a complete liar and a fraud, but totally incompetent to boot (even though I seriously doubt the latter is the case).
+In my opinion, such false claims can come back to make the person look not only like a liar and a fraud, but totally incompetent to boot (even though I seriously doubt all of that is the case).
 The question of the day is whether the destroyer Whitley was carrying millions of dollars in gold when she was destroyed in less than 17 feet of water.
+If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-may-19/ to learn more about some of the many shipwrecks that have occurred on this day over the centuries.

 compiled and edited by Dr. E. Lee Spence